mifiguemi/onco-camembert/readme.md

 - Manually annotated corpus in BRAT standoff format.
 Contains both entity annotations and their corresponding ICD-O-3 code.
 - **Total entities**: 71,346
 - **Total texts**: 1,301 synthetic French clinical cases.
 Provided as `.txt` files, each paired with an `.ann` file containing the annotations.
-- The same annotations are also provided in the `csv/` and `tsv/` directories in BIO format, which correspond directly to the processed version and can be used for training NER models without handling BRAT files.

 ### Entity distribution in `brat_raw/`